I am an artist, author, photographer, teacher, and host of “Quilting Arts TV.”

 I love traditional hand quilting and needleturn appliqué, but embraced innovative machine techniques and started making art quilts in 2005.
 My work is in private and public collections, including the International Quilt Museum (Lincoln, NE) and International Quilt Festival Collection (Houston, Texas).

 I have won national as well as local awards, and have been exhibited at national and international venues.
+My work will be exhibited at Quilt National in 2023.
 I have won seven Best of Show awards at three different quilting guilds, with six different quilts.
 My work has been featured in several national magazines, Quilting Arts Calendars and the 2012 Quilt Art Engagement Calendar.
 It has graced the covers of five issues of Quilting Arts magazine.

 I am the author of two books – Point, Click, Quilt!
 Turn Your Photos into Fabulous Fabric Art (C&T Publishing, 2011), and Appliqué Petal Party (C&T Publishing, 2009).
 I have also produced five DVDs with Quilting Arts: “Master Machine Quilting: Free-Motion Stitching and Thread Sketching” (2009), “Master Machine Stitching: Thread Sketching Beyond the Basics” (2010), and “Dynamic Quilt Design: Paint Meets Stitch” (2011), “Fabulous Finishes: Seven Techniques for Binding, Facing, Framing & Hanging a Quilt” (2014), and “52 Free-Motion Quilting Motifs and Fillers” (2015).
 My first series of six lessons on thread sketching ran in Quilting Arts magazine throughout 2010, and the second series ran in Quilting Arts magazine in 2014.